Skip to content

 StatisticValueNote

-Menu items with NO identifiable allergen information45%nothing in the name or description tells staff what's in it
+Menu items with NO identifiable allergen information54.3%nothing in the name or description tells staff what's in it

 What Food Actually Costs: Average Menu Prices by Category

-Single-priced items from the same 58-menu sample, classified by item name.
+Single-priced items from the same 180-menu sample, classified by item name.
 Sample size (n) shown per category — small samples are labeled, not hidden.
-July 2026.
+Dollar-priced items only; August 19, 2026.

 CategoryAverage priceMedian priceSample (n)

 Read the median before the average — a handful of premium items (tomahawks, large-format seafood) pulls means upward.
-The steak gap is the clearest example: $32.53 average against a $24.99 median.
-And the wine row is bottle-list pricing, dominated by one large POS-imported cellar list; by-the-glass pricing is a different animal we'll break out as the sample grows.
+The steak gap is the clearest example: $29.39 average against a $23.00 median.
+And the wine row mixes by-the-glass with bottle-list pricing, so its average sits far above its median; we'll break the two apart as the sample grows.

 The most common section names, for the curious: Sides, Cocktails, Sandwiches, Appetizers, Starters, Salads, Burgers, Entrees, and Desserts — the American full-service canon, in data form.